jkawamoto/loci/docs/content/README.md

 if the associated option value isn't given.

 Loci builds docker images every time to run tests in a sandbox.
-The default image name will be `loci/` + time but you can specify another name with `--tag` or `-t` flag.
+The default image name will be the repository name of the project with prefix `loci/`, you can specify another name with `--tag` or `-t` flag.

-Loci creates a container to run a set of tests in a container, and deletes it after the test set ends.
+Loci creates a container to run a set of tests, and then deletes it after the test set ends.
-If you want to keep the container, give a name with `--name` or `-n` flag.
+If you want to keep the container, give a container name with `--name` or `-n` flag.

 ### Requirements